quangvantiepp/learn_frontend/english-opic/movie.md

 I like to watch blockbusters and Science fiction movies.
 They are famous movies that many people go to see.

-I like Blockbuster movies Because they often have lots of action, special effects, and big stars.
+I like Blockbuster movies Because they often have lots of action, special effects, amazing scenes, and big stars.
-They are exciting and fun to watch because they have amazing scenes.
+They are exciting and fun to watch.

 Science fiction movies, are about fantasy worlds and future technology.
 They often show space travel, and advanced robots.